-As a card carrying vintage addict, I’ve learned a thing or two about how to start a collection.
+As a card-carrying vintage addict, I’ve learned a thing or two about how to start a collection.
 And now I want to let you on all my secrets, so you too can needlessly spend your money on all sorts of random stuff you totally don’t need.

-1. BE OK WITH LIKING WEIRD STUFF
+1. BE OKAY WITH LIKING WEIRD STUFF

-This sounds like a silly one, but I swear I see people get tripped up by this ALL THE TIME.
+This sounds like a silly one, but I swear I see people get tripped up by this ALL.
+THE.
+TIME.
 The best part of starting a collection is that you can just let your freak flag fly!
 “But I can’t collect antique butter dishes with farm animals on them, Erica.”
 Uhm, yes you can.
 “Isn’t it weird if I want to start collecting mugs with Northeastern college mascots on them?”
 Nope, not at all.

 2. SCOUR YOUR PINTEREST BOARDS FOR CLUES

 Chances are, you probably have some major clues about what you’d like to collect buried in all of your Pinterest pins.
-Now, it’s time to put your Scooby Doo hat on and figure out what they are:
+Now, it’s time to put your Scooby-Doo hat on and figure out what they are:

 • Look through your pins and see if you start noticing any patterns in the rooms you tend to like.

-• Is there anything in your pins that you seem to gravitate too a lot (even if it’s not necessarily objects, you can still find some clues in room types).
+• Is there anything in your pins that you seem to gravitate towards a lot (even if it’s not necessarily objects, you can still find some clues in room types).
 For example, if you pin pics of lots of etageres and shelves, chances are you are a perfect candidate for starting a collection.

 • Do you have a “buy me this!” board?
 If so, look at the patterns amongst the things you like to pin.
-Do you tend to always pin Jewelry?
+Do you tend to always pin jewelry?
 If so, perhaps vintage bangles would be a fun thing for you to collect.
 Are you always pinning baking items?
 Then maybe we need to start you up with a vintage rolling pin collection or vintage cookie cutters.

 • And if you’re not on Pinterest at all, no problem!
 Go look at some other kickass Pinterest accounts and see if you can find some good stuff there that tips you off.
 Oh snap!: both House of Hipsters and my Pinterest feeds are a great place to start.